cognitivetech/ollama-ebook-summary/README.md

 ## Check your eBook for clickable ToC.

-Here you can see how to check whethere your eBook as the proper formatting, or not. **With ePub it should fail graceuflly**.
+Here you can see how to check whethere your eBook as the proper formatting, or not. **With ePub it should fail gracefully**.

 ### Firefox
 ![image](https://github.com/user-attachments/assets/fc618e8c-d3e7-4bbd-aa16-1830fdc75b12)